chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 These values were fixed within the base model for male and female copper rockfish.
 While the growth differences between sexes was limited for copper rockfish, sex-specific parameterization was used in the hopes that it would allow the length data to the most informative within the assessment.
 The coefficient of variation (CV) around young and old fish was fixed at a value of 0.10 for both sexes.
 The length-at-age curve with the CV around length-at-age by sex is shown in Figure \ref{fig:len-age-ss}.

-In contrast to the current approach, the length-at-age values cited in the 2013 data-moderate assessment [@cope_data-moderate_2013] for copper rockfish (although not directly used by the data-moderate model) were from Lea [-@lea_biological_1999].
-The $L_{\infty}$ from the Lea study were quite a bit larger for both sexes than those estimated for this assessment using recent length and age data off the coast of Oregon and Washington.
-In the Lea [-@lea_biological_1999] young fish were well sampled, however, there were very few observations of fish older than 12 years of age (less than 5 total) which appears to have led to a poorly informed estimate of $L_{\infty}$.
+In contrast to the current approach, the length-at-age values cited in the 2013 data-moderate assessment [@cope_data-moderate_2013] for copper rockfish (although not directly used by the data-moderate model) were from Lea et al. [-@lea_biological_1999].
+The $L_{\infty}$ from Lea et al. [-@lea_biological_1999] by sex were quite a bit larger than those estimated for this assessment using recent length and age data off the coast of Oregon and Washington.
+In the Lea et al. [-@lea_biological_1999] young fish were well sampled, however, there were very few observations of fish older than 12 years of age (less than 5 total) which appears to have led to a poorly informed estimate of $L_{\infty}$.

 For the sake of parsimony, the length-age samples were pooled across sources to estimate a single length-at-age curve for copper rockfish in California north of Point Conception, Oregon, and Washington.
 In the future, if adequate area based length-age samples across a range of fishery-dependent and -independent source are available, copper rockfish growth should be re-evaluated for possible area-specific variation.